- What Does a Sleep Monitor Do?

 Unfortunately, that’s not the case (yet).

-Note that while the Apple Watch by itself doesn’t offer any sleep tracking features, I expect Apple to introduce those capabilities at some point.
+Note that while the Apple Watch by itself doesn’t offer any serious sleep tracking features, I expect Apple to introduce those capabilities at some point.

 When I first tried NapBot, the app detected hours of light sleep while I wasn’t even wearing the watch because it was charging.
 After I manually edited the incorrectly recorded sleep, I tried it again the next night.